Skip to main content

 • Development of novel approaches for valid and reliable assessments, measures, or estimation of psychological, behavioral, or structural factors that contribute to HIV in cohorts or other large data sources of people living with HIV or high-incidence populations.

-• Use of statistical, mathematical, or computational approaches such as machine learning and causal inference to integrate and harmonize diverse datasets for the discovery of underlying latent factors in complex behavioral, neurological, and biomedical data related to HIV acquisition, care, and comorbidities that may lead to the identification of new intervention approaches.
+• Applications of statistical, mathematical, or computational approaches to integrate and harmonize diverse datasets for the discovery of underlying latent factors in complex behavioral, social, neurological, and biomedical data related to HIV acquisition, care, and comorbidities that may lead to the identification of new intervention strategies.

 • Scaling data science efforts by generating synthetic datasets to test the effects of HIV prevention and treatment interventions that considers mental health factors as well as social and structural factors (e.g., gender, power, economics, violence, and stigma and discrimination) on HIV acquisition, engagement in prevention or care, and other HIV outcomes.